 Creating a Keyword Trigger that starts a Flow

 A keyword is the first word in a message and can be used to initiate a flow.
 For example, you can set a trigger using the keyword "JOIN" to start a flow that registers contacts for your service.
-To create a new keyword trigger: Navigate to the "Triggers" tab, then click the "Create Trigger" box.
-Click the "Create an SMS keyword that launches a Flow" option.
-Enter your keyword, then select the flow you want it to trigger.
-Optional: You can choose the group(sSome readersIntroduction to Triggers
+To create a new keyword trigger: Navigate to the "Triggers" tab, then click the "New Trigger" box.
+Click the "Create message keyword that launches a Flow" option.Some readersIntroduction to Triggers

 Triggers allow you to control how or when a flow begins.
-A flow can be triggered by a keyword or missed call, and scheduled on a future date.
-Learn more about creating triggers with the articles found at our Help Center.Some readersStarting a Flow in the Future or on a Schedule
+A flow can be triggered by a keyword or missed call and scheduled on a future date.
+To create a new trigger, go to the triggers tab on the left and select + New Trigger: Here, you can select triggers such as: Create a message keyword that launches a flow.
+Create a message keyword that allows people to join a group.Some readersStarting a Flow in the Future or on a Schedule

 Use this trigger to start a flow after receiving an uncaught message (a message not handled by any of your other flows or triggers).
 We refer to this as the "catch-all" trigger, as it can be used to route uncaught messages to any of your flows.
-To create a catch-all trigger: Navigate to the "Triggers" tab and click the "Create Trigger" box. (https://storage.crisp.chaFew readersCreating a Trigger to Start a Flow After a Missed Call on an Android Phone Channel
+To create a catch-all trigger: Navigate to the "Triggers" tab and click the "New Trigger" box.
+Click the "Start a flow afteFew readersGroup Inclusion & Exclusion on Triggers

 After an Agent has resolved an open ticket, you can create a trigger that will automatically start the contact in a flow.
 This trigger is useful when you'd like to follow up with the contact, place additional actions on the contact, or remove them from a group.
 In our example below, we had previously added the contact to a group called 'Human Handled' so that their messages to our human Agent wouldn't unintentionally kick off any keyword or uncaught message Triggers.
 After closing the contact'sFew readersIgnoring Keywords while in a Flow